freenas/freenas-docs/userguide/sharing.rst

 Go back to
 :menuselection:`Services --> iSCSI --> File Extents
---> View File Extents` and click the "Edit" button for the file extent.
+--> View File Extents` and click the :guilabel:`Edit` button for the file extent.
 Set the size to *0* as this causes the iSCSI target to use the new size of the file.